Strand Bar bombing

 The Strand Bar Bombing was a bomb attack on a pub in Belfast, Northern Ireland on 12 April 1975, during the Troubles.
-The Ulster Volunteer Force (UVF), a loyalist paramilitary group, threw an improvised bomb into a pub frequented by Catholics in the Short Strand neighbourhood, killing six civilians and injuring about fifty others.
+The Red Hand Commando (RHC), a loyalist paramilitary group, threw an improvised bomb into a pub frequented by Catholics in the Short Strand neighbourhood, killing six civilians and injuring about fifty others.
 It took place during a spate of tit-for-tat attacks by loyalists and Irish republican paramilitaries.
-The attack was claimed by the UVF unit known as the Red Hand Commando (RHC).

 Background

 In February 1975, the Provisional Irish Republican Army (IRA) and British government entered into a truce and restarted negotiations.
 The IRA agreed to halt attacks on the British security forces, and the security forces mostly ended their raids and searches.
 There was a rise in sectarian killings during the truce, however Loyalists, fearing they were about to be forsaken by the British government and forced into a united Ireland, so the UVF, UDA & RHC all increased their attacks on Catholics and Irish nationalists including carrying out more Pub bombings.
 They hoped to force the IRA to retaliate and thus end the truce.

 On 5 April, a week before the Strand Bar attack, the UVF bombed McLaughlin's Bar, killing two Catholic civilians.
 In retaliation, republicans bombed the Mountainview Tavern later that day, killing five Protestants using the name Republican Action Force.